-- b) for examinations that last less than one hour, candidates must be supervised and question papers must be kept in the centre's secure storage facility until the published finishing time for that examination; - c) candidates who take an examination later than the awarding body's published starting time must be kept under centre supervision from 30 minutes after the published starting time for that examination until they begin it; - d) if some candidates take an examination in a different session from other candidates, the centre must seal all copies of the question paper used in the earlier session in an envelope and return them to the centre's secure storage facility. - 7.5 'Centre supervision' means that a member of centre staff, or an invigilator, will always be in the same room as the candidate(s).
-Candidates may revise using their own resources whilst under centre supervision between examinations but must not: - a) be in possession of an electronic communication/storage device or have access to the internet; - b) have contact with any candidate who has sat the examination; - c) be coached by a member of centre staff.
+- b. for examinations that last less than one hour, candidates must be supervised and question papers must be kept in the centre's secure storage facility until the awarding body's published finishing time for that examination; - c. candidates who take an examination later than the awarding body's published starting time must be kept under centre supervision from 30 minutes after the published starting time for that examination until they begin it; - d. if some candidates take an examination in a different session from other candidates, the centre must seal all copies of the question paper used in the earlier session in an envelope and return them to the centre's secure storage facility. - 7.8 'Centre supervision' means that a member of centre staff, or an invigilator, will always be in the same room as the candidate(s).
+The invigilator must not be the subject teacher for the rescheduled examination.
+Candidates may revise using their own resources whilst under centre supervision between examinations but must not: - a. be in possession of an electronic communication/storage device or have access to - b. have contact with any candidate who has sat the examination; - c. be coached by a member of centre staff.